-Under present Department of Education and Science regulations there are restrictions on the choice of major course according to the agerange of children which students are preparing to teach.
+Certificate students are restricted in their choice of major course according to the age-range of children they are preparing to teach.
 Students on the first school professional course may choose any of the major courses offered except physical education and craft and technical studies.
 Students on the middle years professional course may choose any of the major courses offered.
 Students on the secondary school professional course may choose major courses only in religious studies, mathematics, science, craft and technical studies and physical education.